George-Okumu/todo-flask-api/README.md

 <h3>Updating User and Deleting user</h3>

 - To update/delete user we must target the unique user we want to update/delete.
-- then we must query the user from the db, by filtering using by the target id,
+- then we must query the user from the db, by filtering the target user by the target id,

         user_from_db = User.query.filter_by(id=id).first_or_404()